PREVENTION AND TREATMENT OF MISCONDUCT OF A JESUIT OF THE JAPAN PROVINCE

-(1) The Prevention Committee is to strive to prevent any undesirable aftereffects of the complaints it has handled.
+(1) The HPT Committee is to strive to prevent any undesirable aftereffects of the complaints it has

 ③ Behavior which threatens or harasses members of the Prevention Committee.

-The Prevention Committee is to keep a record of the process from the initial complaint to the final outcome.
+The HPT Committee is to keep a record of the process from the initial complaint to the final outcome.
 The record is to be filed in the Province archives.

-The Prevention Committee is to plan and hold seminars and provide information concerning sexual harassment.
+The HPT Committee is to plan and hold seminars and provide information concerning harassment.

 These Guidelines do not take precedence over any laws, or any regulations of the various school corporations, or any regulations of other institutions affiliated with the Society of Jesus.

-Revision of these Guidelines suggested by the Prevention Committee must be approved by the Board of the Religious Corporation “The Catholic Society of Jesus”.
+Revision of these Guidelines suggested by the HPT Committee must be approved by the Board of the Religious Corporation “The Catholic Society of Jesus”.

 Note: Effective October 17, 2010